TheTexta/obsidian-main/Unit 3 Review Psych.md

 [[place theory]] - how pitch relates to the location of the cells receiving the impulse

-[[sensory adaptation]] - unchanging information from a sensor is ignored
+[[Sensory Adaptation]] - unchanging information from a sensor is ignored

 McGurk Effect